What to Sing and When?

 A Hierarchy of the Sung Liturgy

-Furthermore, Musicam Sacram categorizes three levels of the Sung Mass, so that if a priest is not yet capable of singing the entire Mass, he may at least have in place the First degree for greater participation.
+Furthermore, Musicam Sacram categorizes three levels of the Sung Mass, so that if a priest is not yet capable of singing the entire Mass, he may at least have in place the first degree for greater participation.

-The Second and Third degrees, it states, should not be sung without the First.
+The second and third degrees, it states, should not be sung without the first.
 (No. 28)

-The three degrees of music and their order of preference, place as of highest importance those sung parts of the priest that are in dialogue with the people and integral to the Mass.
+The three degrees of music and their order of preference place as of highest importance those sung parts of the priest that are in dialogue with the people and integral to the Mass.

-The dialogue of the priest, deacon, and the faithful is among the most important musical parts of the Mass.
+The dialogue of the priest, the deacon, and the faithful is among the most important musical parts of the Mass.
 The Order of the Mass is the fundamental and primary song of the liturgy.
 It forms the part of the Mass that is of the greatest importance, and therefore it should be sung ideally before any of the other parts of the Mass are sung.

 The Presidential Prayers (Collect, Prayer over the Gifts, Post-Communion Prayer)

-Preface and Dialogue, and its response: the Sanctus
+Preface and Dialogue, and its response, the Sanctus

 Our Father and its Embolism